kellyp/whatismyip/README.md

 ```

-We were looking for a super simple way to find your ip, now you can find out simply by asking `whatismyip`!
+We were looking for a super simple way to find your ip and I think we found, now you can find out simply by asking `whatismyip`!
+Magical.

+Internet access not included.